Frequently Asked Questions About Telemedicine in Pennsylvania

 MA MCOs may, but are not required to, allow service delivery via telemedicine.
 MA-enrolled providers should consult with their MCOs on any limitations on the types of services that by be provided via telemedicine.

-8. Will commercial insurers be required to reimburse for telemedicine services and to reimburse at the same rate as in-person services after October 31, 2022?
+8. Will commercial health insurers be required to reimburse for telemedicine services and to reimburse at the same rate as in-person services after October 1, 2024?

-Coverage for, and reimbursement of, services delivered via telemedicine will continue to be dependent on each commercial insurer's coverage and operational policies, as well as the terms of any applicable provider contracts.
+Coverage for services delivered via telemedicine must be covered by commercial insurance when completed by an in-network provider.
+Reimbursement of services is also required, but commercial insurer’s reimbursement rates may vary dependent upon applicable provider contracts.
 Insurers may have policy limitations that prohibit coverage for school-based services.
 However, state law currently requires all fully insured health plans to cover certain autism services regardless of whether they are provided in a school setting.

 10. I work as a licensed professional at a Federally Qualified Health Center (FQHC).
 Will I be able to bill for services delivered via telemedicine after October 31, 2022?